DataDog/jamf-api-client-go/docs/new_releases.md

 ### Releasing

-To prep a new release create a release branch in the format `release/{release number}` and push it to the remote.
+To prep a new release create a release branch in the format `release-{release number}` and push it to the remote.

 Once the branch is available create a feature branch off of the relase branch, this will allow us to group new functionality together for each release and `main` will always represent the latest official release.